BayNode/BayNode/2014-apr/lightning-everything-you-ever-wanted-to-know-about-building-a-node-client-library.md

 ![Les Hazlewood's Avatar](https://stormpath.com/images/about/m2.png)

-Hi, I'm [Les](https://github.com/lhazlewood)!
-I'm a Java / node hacker, and CTO / co-founder of [Stormpath](https://stormpath.com/).
-I also created [Apache Shiro](http://shiro.apache.org/), one of the largest security frameworks in the Java world.
+[Les](https://github.com/lhazlewood) is a Java / node hacker, and CTO / co-founder of [Stormpath](https://stormpath.com/).
+He known for creating [Apache Shiro](http://shiro.apache.org/), one of the largest security frameworks in the Java world.

-So far, I've built the official [Stormpath Node SDK](https://github.com/stormpath/stormpath-sdk-node), and I'm looking forward to moving more and more of our internal Java services over to Node. &lt;3
+Les has built the official [Stormpath Node SDK](https://github.com/stormpath/stormpath-sdk-node), and is looking forward to moving more and more of Stormpath's internal Java services over to Node.

-You can find me on Twitter as: [@lhazlewood](https://twitter.com/lhazlewood)
+You can find Les on Twitter as: [@lhazlewood](https://twitter.com/lhazlewood)